Oxford Wordlists In Australian Classrooms, Discussion

 Let’s be very clear.
 Oxford University Press paid for the research.
+OUP is a division of Oxford University.
 The research has been carried out in Australia.
-The Oxford Word Lists reflect the way children in Australia use words in their free writing.
+The Oxford ‘Wordlists’ reflect the way children in Australia use words in their free writing.

-As OUP (Australia) is a commercial organisation, there have been many commercial products published in Australia that arise from this research.
-In other words, it is making money out of it.
-And there is no special evil in doing that!
+As OUP (Australia) is a commercial organisation.
+There have been many commercial products published in Australia that arise from this research.
+It is a profit-based organisation with links to research in universities and aspires to the highest standards.

 What Are The Research Conclusions?

 The researchers drew some interesting conclusions that simply confirmed what most educators already knew.
 For that reason the research is valuable because it gives a firm foundation to teachers’ observations and experience.

 The Oxford Wordlists are made up of words children use in their free writing – in order of frequency.
 There are slight changes from study to study.
 The latest additions are super, awesome, amazing, crazy and stuff.
 All are perfectly reasonable words to include.